makrai/notes/shnarch2203-cluster-tune-for-classif.md

     are significantly different from random (p < 0.001)
   * ie both before and after inter-training, same-class reprs are close
 * compare the representations before and after inter-training
-  * randomly permuted EDs of BERT IT:CLUST are about 3 times larger than BERT’s, despite similar norm values
+  * randomly permuted EDs of BERT IT:CLUST are about 3x larger than BERT’s, despite similar norm values
-  * ie the post inter-training representations are more dispersed.
-Hence, to properly compare, we normalize ED by the average of the permuted EDs
+  * ie the post inter-training representations are more dispersed => to properly compare, we normalize ED by the average of the permuted EDs
 * Comparing the Normalized Embeddings’ Distance (NED) before and after inter-training, we find that in all datasets the normalized distance is smaller after inter-training
-  * ie BERT IT:CLUST brings same-class representations closer in comparison to BERT
+  * ie BERT IT:CLUST brings same-class representations closer in compar to BERT

 ## 5.4 Are Clusters Indicative of Target Labels?